MatthewPageUK/js-pirates/README.md

 Demo - http://mjp.co/js/pirates/

-A fun game involving trading and fighting on the high seas.
+It will be a fun game involving trading and fighting on the high seas.
 Fight other pirates and war ships, raid cargo ships and trade at ports.

+For now it's just a random world created with a noise script, and a ship to explore the world in.

 Objective - stay alive...